UmerAziz95/SocialAttributionTool/docs/ingestion-api-guide.md

 5. **Kick off ingestion** by calling the platform ingest endpoint with the `platform` you uploaded under.
 Optionally include a `filenames` array to limit the run to specific files; if omitted, the API iterates over every non-normalized file in that platform folder.
 Provide any overrides (currency code, attribution, dimension IDs) required for your dataset.

 6. **Review the response** to confirm the per-file counts and warnings look correct.
 Each entry explains whether rows were ingested, skipped (no data), or part of a dry run, while `summary` reiterates the inserted/updated/skipped totals.
-Every entry also reports the `normalized_path` ending with `__normalized.csv`, indicating the normalization step succeeded.
+Every entry also reports the `normalized_path` ending with `__normalized.csv`, indicating the normalization step succeeded, and `log_path`, which points to `data/logs/ingestion.log` so you can inspect the verbatim pipeline trace for that run.

 7. **Verify the event log** by querying the `event_ingestion_log` table.
 The API writes a record for every ingestion run, including failures, so you can audit the outcomes.